Talk to someone now. Call our National Helpline on 1800 33 4673. You can also chat online or email

 We’re here to tell you that health can exist on a spectrum of body sizes, which will vary with time and circumstance for every individual.

-Over a million Australians are currently experiencing an eating disorder, and less than a quarter are getting treatment or support.
+Over 1.1 million Australians are currently experiencing an eating disorder, and less than a third are getting treatment or support.
 We’re here to change that.

 What does the evidence say about health and weight?